 WEEK 19 DEVELOPMENT

-There’s a whole lot of growing going on, so, though your child is very active, she isn’t necessarily on your time clock and can wake you up at night as she moves around restlessly.
-Try to gently caress your belly and talk to her when she does, it may calm her down, and maybe you’ll both be able to get back to sleep.
-As she’s not very big, she has lots of room to move her arms and legs around, and kicks.
+Since there’s a whole lot of growing going on, your child can be very active too.
+However, this doesn’t necessarily result in you waking up from your sleep.
+Try to gently caress your belly and talk to your little one.
+It may help your child to calm down and both of you can get back to sleep.
+As the child is not very big, there is plenty of space to move the limbs and give out kicks.
 Remember to pat the bump to show your little darling that you are there!

 NUTRITION